ksakmann/team-robo4/README.md

-This the project repo for the System Integration project of Term-3 Udacity Self-Driving Car Nanodegree:
+This is the project repo for the System Integration project of Term-3 Udacity Self-Driving Car Nanodegree:

 #### Team Name: Robo4